ufukty/gonfique/docs/directives.md

   accessors: [FieldName, FieldName, ...]
 ```

 Accessors are getters and setters for fields.
 Gonfique can implement getters and setters on any field of a struct.
 The code will contain input and output parameter types that is nicely matching the field type.

-Since accessors will be defined on the type; all keypaths directs a target, should be aware will be merged.
+Note; accessors will be defined on all types the rule matches.
+Multiple rules matching same target containing conflicting directives is illegal.

 ### `embed`